 The LFC family is always there for each other.
 Bringing our communities together.
 Giving us hope in times of struggle.
 We invite Reds fans around the world to stand with us.
 Together we can help children rise above adversity and empower them to learn, lead and succeed.

 The LFC Foundation is the official charity of Liverpool Football Club; delivering a range of programmes and partnerships to create life changing opportunities for children and young people in the Liverpool City Region and beyond.

-Right To Play is a global organisation that protects, educates and empowers children to rise above the effects of poverty, war and disease, reaching 2.35 million children each year in 15 countries around the world.
+Right To Play is a global organisation that protects, educates and empowers children to rise above the effects of poverty, war and disease.
+Since it’s conception Right to Play has reached 1.52 million children across 15 countries around the world.

 Together we are standing Side by Side to use their expertise to create and implement high-impact programmes that give children at home and away the tools and skills they need to rise above adversity and learn, lead, and succeed.

 In Bangkok, crime and anti-social behaviour amongst young people is a growing problem due to limited attention within the education system and a lack of social services to support vulnerable young people.